ignRelend/SurvivalGames/readme.md

 # SurvivalGames
 ## Todo List:
-- Winning logic
 - Other checks relating to the game
 - Touch ups

 ## Features:
 - Commands to add chests and spawnpoints
 - Config to change items in chests
-- 100% customizable messages
+- 100% customizable messages (not yet)

 ## Known Bugs:
 - Still working on the base game